frankwswang/Quiqbox.jl/docs/src/index.md

 ### Julia (64-bit) compatibility

-Currently, Quiqbox tries to support the [latest stable release](https://julialang.org/downloads/#current_stable_release) of 64-bit Julia as soon as possible.
-Backward compatibility with previous versions is not guaranteed but can be checked [here](https://github.com/frankwswang/Quiqbox.jl/actions/workflows/CI-Backward.yml).
+Quiqbox aims to support the [**current stable release** of 64-bit Julia](https://julialang.org/downloads/#current_stable_release) as soon as possible.
+The latest compatibility tests can be found [here](https://github.com/frankwswang/Quiqbox.jl/actions/workflows/CI-Release.yml).
+Backward compatibility with previous Julia releases is not guaranteed but can also be checked [here](https://github.com/frankwswang/Quiqbox.jl/actions/workflows/CI-Backward.yml).

 ### Installation in Julia [REPL](https://docs.julialang.org/en/v1/stdlib/REPL/)